Crazy (Gnarls Barkley song): Background

 The song was picked up by Downtown Records.
 Danger Mouse's manager sent the song to Downtown's A&R Josh Deutsch because they were looking for an independent label with the same resources as a major.
 According to an interview with Deutsch in HitQuarters, he heard the song and signed it after a single listen.
 He said:

 "Once in a while you hear a record that is obviously so important on so many levels.
 The beauty of my position is that it's very direct.
 If I find something I like there's no bureaucratic process associated with signing it."

-By the time the record was signed to Downtown, there was already a huge swell of anticipation, in part due to the established reputation of the two artists but even more as a result of the demo being played on BBC Radio 1 and sparking a profound online awareness.
+By the time the record was signed to Downtown, there was already a huge swell of anticipation, in part due to the established reputation of the two artists but even more as a result of the demo being played on BBC Radio 1 and sparking a profound online awareness; in December 2005, Pitchfork ranked the white-label release of "Crazy" at number 36 on their Top 50 Singles of 2005 list.
 The record began to break even before the deals with Downtown Records were complete.
 On its release, "Crazy" became the most downloaded song in the history of the UK music business, going to number one in the strength of downloads alone.